cassiebuhler/conminCG/matlabCode/Huber/README.md

 1. **MODIFY SOLVER**

-There are 3 solvers that can be called by the toggling the variable called model.
+There are 3 solvers that can be called by the toggling the variable called *model*.

 *model = 1;* -> solve using CG without cubic regularization